 Admittedly, I’ve been adding alcohol to a lot of the desserts I’ve been making lately.
-From cupcakes to brownies to cookies (coming soon!), you might think it’s been getting a little out of hand.
+From cupcakes to brownies to cookies, you might think it’s been getting a little out of hand.
 But is it?
-I mean, alcohol is the key ingredient in a lot of cooking and generally the alcohol all burns off and wouldn’t have any effect on you anyway.
+I mean, alcohol is the key ingredient in a lot of recipes and generally the alcohol all burns off and doesn’t have any effect on you anyway.
 Right?
-Er, except for this ice cream.
+Er, except for this chocolate stout ice cream.

 And no, you don’t have to wait for spring or summer to start making ice cream again.
 The beer has a warming effect, which makes this ice cream perfect for cold weather.
 I promise.

 WHAT KIND OF CHOCOLATE STOUT TO USE FOR ICE CREAM

 You can use any kind of chocolate stout you want for this ice cream!
 Young’s Double Chocolate Stout is one of my favorites for the price, but I also absolutely love Southern Tier’s Choklat and Dogfish Head’s World Wide Stout.
 But if you have a favorite, go ahead and use it!